gupta-nakul/gupta-nakul/README.md

 ## Hi, I’m Nakul 👋

-#### Been a Software Engineer for 2+ years, looking forward to being a Data Scientist now! 👨🏻‍💻 📈
+#### Been a Data Engineer for 2+ years, looking forward to being a Data Scientist / MLE now! 👨🏻‍💻 📈
 #### Always looking forward to learn new things...

 ##### Want to connect?
 Contact me: guptanak@iu.edu